bfuzzy1/Yaml2VST/AUTOMATE/YAML_GUIDE.md

 ### Supported Functions

-Here is documentation for the supported functions and their usage:
+Here is documentation for the supported functions and their usage in the test:

 - **`Start`**
   - **Arguments**: None
-  - **Description**: Start the project and execute the test and clean-up functions.
+  - **Description**: Start the test and execute the test and clean-up functions.

 - **`Say`**
   - **Arguments**: A list of messages to display.
-  - **Description**: Display messages in the project.
+  - **Description**: Display messages in the test.

 - **`Shell`**
   - **Arguments**: List of shell commands to execute.
-  - **Description**: Execute shell commands within the project.
+  - **Description**: Execute shell commands within the test.

 - **`Stop`**
   - **Arguments**: An error code.
-  - **Description**: Stop the project execution with the specified error code.
+  - **Description**: Stop the test execution with the specified error code.

 - **`Find`**
   - **Arguments**: A file type to search for.